karilaa-dev/vibecraft/README.md

 4. Check system prompt is configured (`CLAUDE.md` for Claude Code)
 5. Test RCON: `./scripts/test-connection.sh`

-### "Commands fail with validation errors"

-- Safety checks are enabled by default
-- Coordinate bounds may be restricting build area
-- Check `mcp-server/.env` for `VIBECRAFT_ENABLE_SAFETY_CHECKS`

 ### "WorldEdit says 'You need to provide a world'"

 This error occurs when WorldEdit can't determine world context from RCON/console.